rudderlabs/config-generator/src/components/destinationsCatalogue/destinationsConfigure/FIREBASE.md

 - Collect, configure, and analyze your data to reach the right audience.
 - Create custom reports.

-## Get more out of Firebase with Rudder!
+## Get more out of Firebase with RudderStack!

 ## Related links